muxyz/mu/README.md

 ## Overview

-Mu is an app platform that provides some simple help around Go app development.
-It looks to be a non intrusive and easy way to extend existing workflows.
+Mu is an app platform that provides a simple set of building blocks for life.

+The current apps

+- Chat - Channel based AI chat
+- News - Topic based news feed
+- Pray - Islamic prayer times
+- Reminder - The Quran in English

 ## Dependencies

 - Go toolchain
+- OpenAI API key

 ## Setup